XonBoard/projectselfcontrolball_marble/README.md

 To run:
 1. clone this repo
-2. download the copy paste the Library and Assets folders into the root
+2. download then copy paste the Library and Assets folders into the root

 Code Documentations: